-- Identifying areas of concern for air pollution sources and sensitive receptors. - Reviewing existing plans, studies, and reports on air quality to provide strategic input to help the development of a new plan to reduce air pollution in the Portside Community. - Identify metrics to track progress. - Disseminating information to the Portside Community. - Soliciting information from community stakeholders (whom the Steering Committee members represent).
+- Identifying areas of concern for air pollution sources and sensitive receptors. - Receiving CERP implementation updates and providing input on implementation. - Reviewing existing plans, studies, and reports on air quality to provide strategic input to help the development of a new plan to reduce air pollution in the Portside Community. - Identify metrics to track progress. - Taking an active role in CERP strategies that require Steering Committee engagement, for example, advocacy strategies. - Disseminating information to the Portside Community. - Soliciting information from community stakeholders (whom the Steering Committee members represent).